jbock-java/simple-component/README.md

 ### Note to dagger users

 There are no "subcomponents" or "component dependencies".
-It may not be very elegant, but declaring multiple "normal" components should be "good enough" for most users.
+It may not be very elegant, but declaring multiple "normal" components should be "good enough" in most cases.

 There is no `@Module`, but you can still have `@Provides` methods, only you declare them directly in your component.
 A `@Provides` method must be `static`.